digital-ai/release-livedeployments-demo/setup/flux/configure-release.cli.md

 ## Configure Release

 Use `xl` to configure the Release server.
 Use the `--values` option to pass the certificate and key data to the command.
-The https://k3d-democluster-server-0 is used because it is an Docker container name that acts as a Kubernetes node The port 6443 is the default port for the Kubernetes API server
+The https://k3d-democluster-server-0 is used because it is a Docker container name that acts as a Kubernetes node The port 6443 is the default port for the Kubernetes API server

 ```shell show_output=false